Codablaze/codablaze.github.io/_posts/2024-09-26-CompTIA A+ Chapter 2 Self-Testing Questions.markdown

 What uses TCP port 80?

-What uses UDP port 25?
+What uses TCP port 25?

 What uses UDP ports 67 and 68?

 What uses UDP port 53?